Kinto/kinto/docs/troubleshooting.rst

 bind(): No such file or directory [uwsgi error]
 ===============================================

-Make sure that the repository that you defined for the socket parameter of uwsgi exists.
+Make sure that the path you defined for the socket parameter of the uwsgi configuration exists.

 To fix this::